 Transparency could be supported by making publicly available conflict of interest statements and by making application selection criteria objective and publicly available.

-In relation to mechanisms A, B, and C, the ICANN organization already has a number of measures in place to support controls on conflict of interest:
+In relation to mechanisms A and B, the ICANN organization already has a number of measures in place to support controls on conflict of interest:

 ICANN org has experience in segregating funds.